deepakgaur84/lineledger/.fork-patches/README-BULK-IMPORT.md

 foreign-amount field on the bank line, now fixed), then reposting every affected transaction by hand.

-## Not yet built: Items, Bills, Payments
+## Not yet built: Bills, Payments

-- **Items** need at minimum one reference resolution (`income_account_id` is required) — a CSV import needs to resolve an account *name or code* to an ID, and decide what happens when it doesn't match anything.
-- **Bills** additionally need: resolving a vendor name to `contact_id`, and a convention for representing multiple line items in a flat CSV (e.g. repeated header fields across rows sharing a "Bill Reference" column, grouped into one `commit()` call).
+- **Bills** need: resolving a vendor name to `contact_id`, and a convention for representing multiple line items in a flat CSV (e.g. repeated header fields across rows sharing a "Bill Reference" column, grouped into one `commit()` call).
 - **Payments** additionally need: resolving which bill(s) a payment applies to, and validating the application amounts don't exceed the payment total (`StoreBillPaymentRequest`'s own `withValidator()` already